dankeyy/superlambda.py/README.md

 The most sophisticated transformation we can do is text replacement.
 So what text replacement can we do?

-First, we need to way to dynamically create a function from a blob of text.
+First, we need a way to dynamically create a function from a blob of text.
 Luckily, python allows the creation of functions dynamically with [FunctionType](https://docs.python.org/3/library/types.html?highlight=functiontype#types.FunctionType).

 Small note is that in the the code itself I use `type(lambda:1)` instead of types FunctionType.
 The explaination for this is that built-in types in python are often also initializers. e.g `type(1)` is equivalent to `int` so that `type(1)('2')` would be equivilant to `int('2')`.
-In the same sense python, `type(lambda:"anything")` is equivilant to `types.FunctionType` (this is how roughly how it's implemented too, btw).
+In the same sense python, `type(lambda:"anything")` is equivilant to `types.FunctionType` (this is roughly how it's implemented too, btw).
 So we can take advantage of that and `type(lambda:1)` our way into a dynamic function ().
 Why I use it instead of FunctionType is simply because I prefer to avoid types import.
 Though it would be possible in expression form as `__import__('types').FunctionType`.

 Now to the fun part.
 The function initializer takes 5 arguments.
-2 of them are relevant to us now, 1 may interest us later, the other 2 I don't care about for purposes of this post.
+2 of them are relevant to us now, 1 may interest us later, the other 2 I don't care about for the purposes of this post.
 First two arguments are 2. globals, globals is simply the globals dict, env context for the function's use. \
 And more importantly- 1.
 The code object that contains the actual function logic (at this point you may want to assist the docs/ cpython source as to what is a code object/ or try to follow along).